vzahorui/vzahorui.github.io/_posts/2021-03-27-statistical-distributions.md

 toc_max_level: 3
 ---

-## Introduction

-In our exploration of [probability and statistics]({{ site.baseurl }}{% link _posts/2025-08-18-probability-statistics.md %}), a foundational concept is how data is distributed.
 A probability distribution is a function that describes the likelihood of a random variable taking on certain values.
 Think of it as a model or blueprint for a dataset, showing us the probable outcomes of a random process.

 By identifying the distribution that best fits our data, we unlock powerful insights, make informed predictions, and choose the right [statistical tests]({{ site.baseurl }}/_posts/2021-01-21-hypothesis-testing.md) for our analysis.